• Home

 Meta’s chief technology officer Andrew Bosworth

-Meta’s chief technology officer Andrew Bosworth says being busy with important matters on the table is his stress “trigger”—he calms down with exercise and deep breathing.Bloomberg / Contributor / Getty Images
+Meta CTO Andrew Bosworth says being busy with important matters on the table is his stress “trigger”: He calms down with exercise and deep breathing.David Paul Morris—Bloomberg/Getty Images

 CEOs and workers alike struggle with intense pressure from unmanageable workloads, mounting job responsibilities, and lofty business expectations.
-However Meta’s chief technology officer, Andrew Bosworth, is good at keeping his cool amid the heat in leading the $1.69 trillion business; If anything, stress is a helpful cue rather than a debilitating feeling.
+However, Meta’s chief technology officer, Andrew Bosworth, is good at keeping his cool amid the heat in leading the $1.69 trillion business; if anything, stress is a helpful cue rather than a debilitating feeling.

 Recommended Video

-“I don’t feel stressed out that often,” Bosworth recently said during an “ask-me-anything” session he hosted on his Instagram.
+“I don’t feel stressed out that often,” Bosworth recently said during an “ask me anything” session he hosted on his Instagram.
 “It happens to me four or five times a year.”

-Upon identifying the source of his stress, the Meta exec narrowed in on his “trigger”: feeling too busy on the job when there are bigger-picture issues he needs to focus on.
+Upon identifying the source of his stress, the Meta exec narrows in on his “trigger”: feeling too busy on the job when there are bigger-picture issues he needs to focus on.
 Whenever the tasks ramp up and his schedule is stretched thin, he worries that he won’t have ample time to do the “important work.”
 In that way, the executive’s spiked cortisol acts as a tip-off that he should hit the reset button.

 “When I start to experience the stress, that’s a useful signal for me,” Bosworth explained.
 “What is the important work that, if you dedicated the time to it, you would be okay?
-And, how do we reprioritize the urgent stuff that’s being noisy?”
+And how do we reprioritize the urgent stuff that’s being noisy?”

-The Meta CTO said he mitigates his stress by working out, taking deep breathing exercises, and spending more time with his wife and kids.
+The Meta CTO said he mitigates his stress by working out, doing deep breathing exercises, and spending more time with his wife and kids.
 And he’s not the only one coping with pressures of the corner office.

 How business executives cope with the stress of the job